nthnklssn/GuelphCourseSelector/README.md

 ***************
 Code BreakDown
 ***************
-The code is seperated into two sections, web_utils contains the utilities used for the script.
+The code is separated into two sections, web_utils contains the utilities used for the script.
 The code in web_utils could be re-used for more automation services on WebAdvisor.
 Code located in webadvisorScript is just used to automate and enroll in the desired courses.